friendshipkim/friendshipkim.github.io/index.md

 <a href=""><img class="thumbnail" src="./asset/thumbnail/project1.png"></a>
 <a href="" class="soft">**Deep Learning Writing Fiction (2018)**</a><br>
 <span style = "font-size:medium;">
-<div style="text-align: justify"> Hello!
-I am currently a research intern at Korea Institute of Science and Technology (KIST).
-I am a member of <a href="https://kdst.tistory.com/">KIST Data Science Team</a>.
+<div style="text-align:justify font-size:medium;" > Collaborated with the startup <a href="https://kdst.tistory.com/">Poza Labs</a>.
 My research interests lie in the broad field of machine learning and natural language processing.
 Before joining KIST, I received a B.A. in Applied Statistics and a B.S. in Computer Science from Yonsei University.</div>
 <div>
 **·** Collaborated with the startup <a href="http://www.pozalabs.com/", class="soft">Poza Labs</a> <br>
 **·** retrieves the next sentence given the previous five sentences <br>